mmoneka11/SayabiDevs-Fellowship-Data-Science-Team-2024/W3-Project-4_(Final)/README.md

       - **Precision**: The proportion of positive identifications that were actually correct.
       - **Recall**: The proportion of actual positives that were identified correctly.
       - **F1 Score**: The harmonic mean of precision and recall, providing a single metric that balances both concerns.
-   - Evaluate the model using cross-validation and confusion matrix.
+   - Evaluated the model using cross-validation and confusion matrix.
 Fine-tune the hyperparameters for optimal performance.

 6. **Deployment**:
    - Deploy the trained model as a web service or via a cloud-based API (optional).

 7. **Conclusion**:
   The chosen machine learning model successfully predicts heart disease with high accuracy, showing that it can be a valuable tool for healthcare professionals to identify at-risk individuals.

+## Best Model
+   - The best performing model is selected based on K-Fold cross-validation accuracy and other evaluation metrics
+   - .Naive Bayes is the best model for this particular dataset due to its high accuracy, stability, and effective handling of class predictions.
+   - The Naive Bayes model achieved the highest cross-validated accuracy with 83.61% and KFold accuracy of 83.08%.
+ ### Results

+     The final model achieved the following results:

+      - **Accuracy**: 84%
+      - **Precision**: 84%
+      - **Recall**: 84%
+      - **F1 Score**: 84%
+   - Naive Bayes achieved an accuracy of 0.84, which is the highest among all models tested.
+This indicates that it correctly predicted the outcome more often than any other model.The model also has a relatively low standard deviation (± 0.0448) during cross-validation, suggesting that its performance is stable across different subsets of the data.
+This consistency is crucial for generalization to unseen data.

 ## Installation